 - Clean Area – Clean all housings, shafts, holders, keyways, etc., before installing a new bearing.
 Inspect the shafts and equipment for damage before attempting to install a new bearing.
-Install new bearings in an as clean and dry environment as possible.
+Install new bearings in as clean and dry an environment as possible.
 If possible, use sterile gloves to prevent contamination.
 Contamination at this stage will ensure a shorter life cycle for your bearing.

 - Inspection of New Bearings – Carefully inspect the new bearing for any obvious damage that may have occurred during shipping, storage or manufacture.
 Inspect bearing to determine if all parts are present.
 Bearings have been known to ship from the factory missing roller elements and other parts.
 Also, check for factory lubricant.
 Lack of lubricant from the factory can cause rust.